-It is advised that for the next set of slides, you have a print out of the previous MN algorithm available on display/paper somewhere.
+• It is advised that for the next set of slides, you have a print out of the previous MN algorithm available on display/paper somewhere.

-- It is advised that for the next set of slides, you have a print out of the previous MN algorithm available on display/paper somewhere. - Algorithm maintains an invariant, namely that:
+- It is advised that for the next set of slides, you have a print out of the previous MN algorithm available on display/paper somewhere. - Algorithm maintains an invariant, which is that